CarlSouthall/ADTLib/install.md

 https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md

-Then install ADTLib using the command above and all other dependencies should install.
+Then install ADTLib using the command above, this should install all remaining dependencies.

 If problems occur try installing each package one by one using: